 The U.S. is facing a nursing shortage.
-The American Nurses Association predicts that between 2018 and 2022, the job market for registered nurses will dominate over any other profession.
-According to 2018 data from the U.S. Bureau of Labor Statistics, the health care system needs 1.1 million more nurses to prevent a further shortage.
+The American Nurses Association predicts that between 2018 and 2022, the job market for registered nurses (RNs) will be larger than that of any other profession.
+According to 2018 data from the U.S. Bureau of Labor Statistics (BLS), the health care system needs 1.1 million more nurses to prevent a further shortage.

-The shortage is attributable to many factors including:
+The shortage is attributable to many factors, including the following:

-- An aging nursing workforce that’s close to retirement
+- An aging nursing workforce that is realizing more retirements

-- An aging population putting an increased strain on the health care system
+- An aging population that is putting an increased strain on the health care system

 Nurse educators must prepare the next generation of nurses to enter the workforce.
-In addition to educating the next generation of nurses, this position provides a platform to enhance the quality of health care and improve patient outcomes.
-Programs like a Norwich University’s online Master of Science in Nursing (MSN) degree prepares individuals to enter into this field.
+In addition to educating new nurses, this position provides a platform to enhance the quality of health care and improve patient outcomes.

 What Is Nursing Education?